What is a Typical Car Accident Settlement Amount?

 - Aggravating factors: If the defendant was driving while intoxicated or the accident was a hit and run, the insurance company will be more willing to set aside a larger amount of funds for settlement to avoid paying potential punitive damages at trial given their insured’s gross negligence.
 The risk is definitely greater for insurance company’s in these types of cases.
 Therefore, the value of these types of cases are greater.

-Below are an overview of Texas car accident injury cases settled after a lawsuit was filed.
+Below is an overview of Texas car accident injury cases settled after a lawsuit was filed.
 Keep in mind that most car accident injury cases settle before a lawsuit is filed.
 Sometimes filing a lawsuit is the only way to get fair value for a case.
 When a lawsuit is filed on any case, the risk increases for the defendant and the insurance company.
 Therefore, the insurance company tends to place a greater value on the case.

 Most of the cases below involve a common injury in most car accident cases–disc herniation.
 As you’ll see, settlement amounts vary quite a bit depending on the factors discussed above.